The Good Things About Oriental Carpets

 The Start of Carpet Making

 The art form of oriental rugs comes with several different elements including mathematics, Islamic art, and spirituality.
 Patterns utilized in Oriental rugs are not just a whim but rather in accordance with the beauty of numbers.
 Indeed the divine origin of the Islamic doctrine which believes multiplicity is an expression of unity.
-However there is no question the beauty of these carpets is tied to creative talent and design.
+However, there is no question the beauty of these carpets is tied to creative talent and design.
 But it is also very dependent upon the quality of the yarn used to make the rugs.
 The rugs are a combination of knots, rows, and wefts.
 Eventually part and parcel of the weaving process.

 After the weaving is finished the pile yarn is visible on the surface of the carpet.
 It is in this pile where the design, pattern, and color can be found.
-Despite the fact, Oriental carpet is two dimensional in appearance it is in fact three dimensional in structure.
+Despite the fact, Oriental carpet is two dimensional in appearance it is, in fact, three dimensional in structure.
 There are two types of rug knots that are widely used.
 The Turkish or Ghiordes knot and the Persian or Senneh knot are the two most popular knot forms used.
-Due to the fact that all Oriental rugs are based upon sequence of knots being repeated these two knots can be found in many handmade Oriental rugs.
+Due to the fact that all Oriental rugs are based upon the sequence of knots being repeated these two knots can be found in many handmade Oriental rugs.

 Creating Designs and Patterns

 The repetition of the knots coupled with color and design produce the traditional patterns that most of us are familiar with.
-The pattern consists of a three characteristics – the unit, repetition, and organization of a system.
+The pattern consists of three characteristics – the unit, repetition, and organization of a system.
 For the Oriental design to work it has to have symmetry.
 This enables the pattern to have meaning through change and in-variance.
 By varying with the pattern where symmetry is anticipated repeating patterns can be transformed into wonderful artworks.

 Oriental weaving uses four fundamental symmetries in repetition to form its patterns.
 These symmetries are formed by how the knots are initiated.
 This symmetry in design is completed using border patterns.
 There are 7 different combinations that are employed in Oriental rugs.
 Field patterns are combined with the symmetrical repetitions to form the two dimensional patterns we have an understanding of on Oriental rugs.
 You will find 17 different systems that can be grouped to form the appropriate patterns.